October 10, 2019

 - Advertisement/Pamphlet/Multimedia Poster/Infographic—You can have students use any number of tools for this.
 You can also go old school and use traditional materials.

-- Comic Book—Use tools like Pixton or Comic Master to illustrate a concept.
+- Comic Book—Use tools like Pixton or Make Beliefs to illustrate a concept.
 Or again, go old school and draw freehand.

 - Think-Ink-Pair-Share—Time is given to think about a topic.
 Students then write down their thoughts, pair up with another student and share what they’ve written.